-S-101 Meta Feature: Vertical Datum of Data (S) (S-101 DCEG Clause 3.9)
+S-101 Meta Feature: Vertical Datum of Data (S) (S-101 DCEG Clause 3.10)

-Conversion of these features can be automated only if the value populated for VERDAT is in accordance with Table 2-1 above.
+Conversion of these features can be automated only if the value populated for VDAT and VERDAT is in accordance with Table 2-1 above.
 If a value other than those listed in Table 2-1 is populated, Data Producers should consider replacing this value with a permitted value before conversion to S-101.
 Note that other related encoded information (such as values for the attributes HEIGHT, VERCLR, etc) may need to be reviewed as a consequence of a modification of the vertical datum.

 The following is a list of additional S-57 Object classes requiring a value for VERDAT populated from the list in Table 2-1 above in order for the vertical datum attribute for the corresponding S-101 feature(s) to be converted automatically:

-BRIDGE BUISGL CBLOHD CONVYR CRANES GATCON LIGHTS PIPOHD TUNNELSounding datum
+BRIDGE CBLOHD CONVYR CRANES GATCON LIGHTS PIPOHD TUNNEL

+The following additional requirements for S-57 attribution must be noted:

+As stated above, an instance of Vertical Datum of Data covering the entire area of data coverage for the dataset is created during the automated conversion process to indicate the default vertical datum for the dataset, having the mandatory attribute vertical datum populated with the value populated for the VDAT subfield of the S-57 dataset.
+Where an area of the S-57 dataset is additionally covered by one or more M_VDAT Meta Objects, the default Vertical Datum of Data will be “cookie cut” to exclude the area(s) of the M_VDAT, which will be automatically converted to instance(s) of Vertical Datum of Data having vertical datum populated with the value populated for the S-57 attribute VERDAT.

+The S-101 attribute vertical datum includes the new enumerate value 44 (Baltic Sea chart datum 2000).
+This information is encoded in S-57 on M_VDAT using the attribute INFORM (see clause 2.3).
+In order for this information to be converted across to S-101, the text string encoded in INFORM on the M_VDAT should be in a standardised format, such as Baltic Sea chart datum 2000.

+Sounding datum

-The default sounding datum for the entire dataset encoded in the “Sounding Datum” [SDAT] subfield of the “Data Set Parameter” [DSPM] field for the S-57 dataset will be populated in the “Datum Identifier” [DTID] subfield of the “Vertical Datum” [VDAT] field for the S-101 dataset.
+The default sounding datum for the entire area of the dataset covered by M_QUAL Meta Objects encoded in the “Sounding Datum” [SDAT] subfield of the “Data Set Parameter” [DSPM] field for the S-57 dataset will be populated in the “Datum Identifier” [DTID] subfield of the “Vertical Datum” [VDAT] field for the S-101 dataset; and included in an instance of the S-101 Meta feature Sounding Datum.

 The sounding datum populated for SDAT and VERDAT on M_SDAT must be taken from the following Table: